 NSCAD has a visiting artist budget that is assigned to each division.
 If you would like to invite a visiting artist to your class or host a public talk, please contact your Chair or Program Director before reaching out to the artist to discuss budget availability.
-Once the Chair or Director preapproves the visitor and costs you can fill out the Visitor Request form found in the NSCAD Form Portal.
+Once the Chair or Director pre-approves the visitor and costs you can fill out the Visitor Request form found in the NSCAD Form Portal.
+Faculty members can also fill out a Visiting Artist Wishlist.

 NSCAD is committed to paying CARFAC fee minimums to Visiting Artists and recommended fees for visiting writers and researchers.
-Through the visitor request form, the Dean's Assistant manages payment for the visitors.